-A fascia is an area of thickened silica extending from the central area of pennate diatoms.
-A transverse fascia is formed by secondary deposition of silica into former depressions (Cox 2012).
-Also see definition for ‘stauros’.
-A number of genera possess a transverse fascia, including Luticola and Staurophora.
+area of thickened silica extending from the central area of some pennate diatoms.
+A transverse fascia is formed by secondary deposition of silica into depressions on the valve.
+Examples of genera having a transverse fascia include Luticola and Staurophora.
+Plural form is facsiae.

 Cox, E.J.
 (2012).
 Ontogeny, homology, and terminology - wall morphogenesis as an aid to character recognition and character state definition for pennate diatom systematics .
 J. Phycol.
 48: 1–31.
 10.1111/j.1529-8817.2011.01081.x